kylebarron/keplergl_cli/README.md

   Interactively view geospatial data using kepler.gl

 Options:
-  --api_key TEXT  Mapbox API Key.
+  -l, --layer TEXT  Layer names.
+If not provided, will display all layers --api_key TEXT    Mapbox API Key.
 Must be provided on the command line or
                     exist in the MAPBOX_API_KEY environment variable.
   --style TEXT      Mapbox style.
-Accepted values are: streets, outdoors, light,
+Accepted values are: streets, outdoors,
-                  dark, satellite, satellite-streets, or a custom style URL.
+                    light, dark, satellite, satellite-streets, or a custom style URL.  [default: streets] --help            Show this message and exit.
-                  [default: streets]
-  --help          Show this message and exit.
 ```

 ### Python API